smallbasic/smallbasic.github.io/_build/reference/639-language-byref.markdown

 > BYREF

 Sub/func argument declaration.
 Changes to the variable will be passed back to the caller.
-Equivalent syntax to the @ character.
+Equivalent syntax to the `@` character.

+### Example

 ```
 sub Increment(BYREF i)